milldr/serverless-site-basics/README.md

 ## AWS Generated Resources
 ### Manual Steps BEFORE Running:
 - Register your Domain in Route53.
 AWS will generate a Route53 Hosted Zone after registration.
-- Request a public ACM Certificate with AWS Certificate Manager, using DNS validation.

 ### Running Cloudformation
 Cloudformation template will generate all necessary resources to host a static website on S3 linked to a Cloudfront Distribution.
 All resources are listed under youre newly created stack, including: